dullhunk/placement-visits/index.md

 ## 2: What went well (WWW)?

 * What is going well?
+Ask the student first, then their manager.
+Compare results.
 * Are there any projects or achievements you are particularly proud of (ask student first, then their manager) compare results
 * What skills or knowledge have you managed to build so far (include soft & hard skills)?